 Prizes will be awarded to the top three boats in each class in each series.
-There will also be a prize for the best Junior in each series.
-Prizes for series 1 will be awarded, if possible, on Sunday 15 December 2019 at the Christmas party.
-Prizes for series 2 and for the overall series will be presented in the DMYC on 29 March 2020.
+Prizes for Series 1 will be awarded, if possible, on Sunday 18 December 2022 at the Christmas party.
+Prizes for Series 2 and for the Overall Series will be presented in the DMYC on 26 March 2023.

-Special weekly prizes may also be presented after each day's racing (at approx. 1700 hours).
-These will normally be awarded to the boat with the best performance in each class, excluding boats that have already won such a prize.
-Competitors must be present to collect prizes on the day.
+Special prizes may also be presented after each day's racing (at approx. 1700 hours).
+Competitors must be present to collect these prizes on the day.